palaogluserdest/gsp-create-react-template/README.md

 # Create GSP React Template

-A powerful CLI tool to quickly scaffold modern React applications with various template options including TypeScript, Tailwind CSS, and ShadcnUI.
+A powerful CLI tool to quickly scaffold modern React applications with an intelligent multi-step template selection system.
+Choose your language, routing & forms, and styling approach through an interactive menu.

 ## 🚀 Quick Start